-Struggling with all the details in Iron Flame?
+Struggling to learn the Iron Flame signets and runes?
 I took hundreds of notes to make it easy for readers like you to learn and theorize.
-Here, you’ll learn everything you need to know about Iron Flame signets and runes to assist your reading of the Empyrean series by Rebecca Yarros.
+Here, you’ll learn everything you need to know about to assist your reading of the Empyrean series by Rebecca Yarros.
 So, get “fired” up!

 Iron Flame Signets and Their Characters (With Spoilers)